-Except as provided in the following paragraph, amendments to these regulations may be made by a majority of the voting faculty at a regular or special faculty meeting provided a notice of the proposed amendment has been given to each individual member of the voting faculty at least seven calendar days before the meeting.
+Except as provided in regulation I.C.3., amendments to these regulations may be made by a majority of the voting faculty at a regular or special faculty meeting provided notice of the proposed amendment has been given to each individual member of the voting faculty at least seven calendar days before the meeting.

-2. Conforming Amendments
+3. Conforming Amendments